ct-clmsn/nim-sos/README.md

 # What is a *Symmetric Sequence*?

 Nim provides an array type called a 'sequence'. `nim-sos` provides a *symmetric* version of the `seq` data type.
-Symmetric sequences, instantiated by processing elements (PEs) running in SPMD, create a global sequence partitioned across the available
+Symmetric sequences, instantiated by processing elements (PEs[1]) running in SPMD, create a global sequence partitioned across the available
 PEs.
 Symmetric sequences are novel in that their partitions are globally addressable.
 Users can `get` from and `put` into a remote partition of the symmetric sequence.

-A PE is a program process running in SPMD on a computer or set of computers.
+[1] A PE is a program process running in SPMD on a computer or set of computers.
 Applications running in SPMD can run in a distributed (cluster) or a single machine setting.

 Consider the Symmetric Sequence 'S' that is created in an SPMD program running on 2 PEs.
 'S' spans 2 PEs, or 2 processes residing